centic9/poi-on-android/README.md

 #### Notes

+* You can use the resulting jar-file `poishadow/build/libs/poishadow-all.jar` in your own project, the code in directory `poitest` is just a small sample Android application to show that it works.
 * This was only tested in Android Studio with the Android emulator until now, should work on real Android as well, though!
 * Tested with `targetSdkVersion 22` and `minSdkVersion 15`,